Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Abdominal pain due to an enlarged liver (if there is tricuspid valve malfunction)

-Symptoms of heart valve disease may resemble other medical conditions and problems.
-Always consult your doctor for a diagnosis.
+Symptoms of heart valve disease may look like other medical problems.
+Always see your doctor for a diagnosis.

 The causes of heart valve damage vary depending on the type of disease present, and may include the following:

-Changes in the heart valve structure due to the aging process
+Changes in the heart valve structure due to aging

 The mitral and aortic valves are most often affected by heart valve disease.
 Some of the more common heart valve diseases include: